Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

 - **Winter Semester**
   Winter semester lasted 10 days.
 Came back to Michigan to pack up and start a new chapter of my life in **San Francisco**, working at [**Bronco AI**](https://www.bronco.ai/).
-  Spent those final days with friends—great food, better conversations, and a lot of quiet moments where we pretended it wasn’t ending.
+  Spent those final days with friends—great food, better conversations, and a lot of quiet moments where we pretended it wasn’t **ending**.
   Sad to leave, but ready—**excited**—to start a new chapter.

 - **San Francisco**